DRevin0/Game/gogotengine/ManSkeleton/Readme.md

 Interaction with the game is through keyboard controls (arrow keys and space) as well as interface buttons.

 Currently, only one location is implemented — an arena for battling a skeleton.
-In the game, you can perform three jumps on the skeleton before it dies; a single hit deals 30 HP damage.
+In the game, you can perform three jumps on the skeleton before it dies; a skeleton hit -30Hp.

 I decided to finish this project and start working on a new one, taking into account all the issues and solutions I discovered during development.